tamberg/microbit-ghoust/README.md

 })
 ```

-### Add code for the buzzer
+### Add buzzer code to the game
-Add code for the buzzer based of <a href="https://github.com/tamberg/microbit-intro/blob/master/README.md#external-buzzer">this example</a>.
+Add code for the buzzer, e.g. to indicate "game over", based on <a href="https://github.com/tamberg/microbit-intro/blob/master/README.md#external-buzzer">this example</a>.

 ### Switch on the micro:bit and start playing
 Switch it on, then squeeze the top to add the micro:bit and re-assemble the bottle.